routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 <script src="https://code.angularjs.org/2.0.0-alpha.46/router.dev.js"></script>
 {% endhighlight %}

-When bootstrapping Angular, we tell it to add the router to its dependency injection system:
+Next we pass the router providers to Angular's bootstrap function to make sure we can inject the router anywhere in our application:

 <aside class="rbe-aside-filename">main.ts</aside>